CurveDocs/curve-docs/docs/cryptoswap-exchange/overview.md

 <h1> Curve CryptoSwap Exchange: Overview </h1>

-The "Automatic Market-Making with Dynamic Peg" (CryptoSwap) algorithm, developed by Michael Egorov from Curve Finance, introduces a new approach to liquidity provision in decentralized finance.
+The "Automatic Market-Making with Dynamic Peg" (CryptoSwap) algorithm introduces a new approach to liquidity provision in decentralized finance.
 It aims to improve liquidity for assets that are not directly pegged to each other, differentiating itself from the traditional x·y = k model.

 The core of this algorithm lies in its ability to concentrate liquidity around a price point determined by an internal oracle, adjusting this price in a way that balances potential losses and system profits.